If someone rings you trying to sell you something, this is known as a live telesales call.

 An equivalent service, the Corporate Telephone Preference Service (CTPS), is available for corporate bodies.

-For more information about the TPS, the CTPS, or to register for either of these services, call 0345 070 0707 or visit their website.
+For more information about the TPS, the CTPS, or to register for either of these services, call 0345 070 0707 or visit the TPS website.

 Mobile phone users can add their mobile number to the TPS register by texting ‘TPS’ and their email address to 85095.They will receive a text reply from the TPS confirming their number has been successfully added to its database.